 - When the milk in the pot is warm and you begin to see steam rising from the milk, whisk in the milk-and-flour mixture.
-Continue whisking until the milk thickens slightly to the consistency of heavy cream, 3-4 minutes.
+Continue whisking until the milk thickens slightly to the consistency of heavy cream, for about 2 to 3 minutes.

 - Serve the mac and cheese immediately while still warm.
 Leftovers will keep for up to a week and can be reheated.
-If the sauce is a little dry after re-heating, mix in a splash of milk to make it creamy again.
+If the sauce is a little dry after re-heating, mix in a splash of milk to make it creamy again!

-For a gluten free version, use gluten free pasta and an all purpose gluten free baking flour.
+- For a gluten free version, use gluten free pasta and an all purpose gluten free baking flour.

 - Calories: 319